collocations.org

 PHRASES

-the corridors of power
+the corridors of power (figurative)

-a labyrinth/maze of corridors
+a labyrinth of corridors, a maze of corridors

 She led us through a maze of hotel corridors to our room.